cliarie/resume/src.typ

 - Allowed operators to use natural language to query unstructured information in a knowledge base of financial information for an AI Fintech startup.
 - Enabled efficient context formation in conversations and the ability to recall past conversations with no context loss by constructing novel knowledge graphs; cross tested loss and accuracy by implementing LLMs for the same task.
-- Implemented accurate detection of pages with useful tabular data and PDF parsing by leveraging GPT-4 and Azure.
+- Implemented accurate detection of pages with useful tabular data and PDF parsing by leveraging GPT-4 and *Azure*.

 #entry[
   == UC Santa Barbara Vision Research Lab